 Sundogs, Sun Dogs, Parhelia, Mock Suns

-Sundogs, Sun Dogs, Parhelia, Mock Suns: A Phenomenon of Ice Halos
+Sundogs, Sun Dogs, Parhelia, Mock Suns: A Detailed Exploration

-Sundogs, also known as Sun Dogs, Parhelia, or Mock Suns, are a fascinating atmospheric optical phenomenon that often accompanies the 22º halo.
-They are most commonly observed when the sun is low in the sky.
-To spot sundogs, simply extend your arm and locate them approximately 22° to the left and right of the sun, at the same height.
-As the sun rises higher, the sundogs appear farther away.
-These celestial companions exhibit a striking red coloration towards the sun, sometimes accompanied by hues of green and blue in the outer regions.
+Sundogs, also known as Sun Dogs, Parhelia, or Mock Suns, are a fascinating atmospheric optical phenomenon that frequently occurs alongside the 22º halo.
+These captivating celestial displays are most commonly observed when the sun is positioned low in the sky.
+To locate sundogs, simply extend your arm and look approximately 22° to the left and right of the sun, at the same height.
+When the sun is higher in the sky, the sundogs appear further away.

 Red hued sundogs flank the sun's left and right.
 Wide angle image by Mark Trusz ( Photography site, Flikr) from Toronto Islands, Canada.
 The circular halo is the 22° halo.
 Image ©Mark Trusz , shown with permission.